 How to Replace a Roof When You Have Tenants

-As a landlord, you’re responsible for the habitability of your rental property.
-Yet, it can be difficult to juggle serious repairs if you have tenants.
-What should you do if you have to do something serious, such as replace the roof of your home?
+As a landlord, you want to maintain your rental property and keep generating rental income.
+Tenants want quiet enjoyment of the property.
+How do you juggle serious repairs while minimizing disruption to tenants?
+What should you do if you have to do something serious, such as replace the roof?

 If a roof is structurally damaged, it needs to be replaced or repaired immediately.
 It could present a danger to the occupants.

-However, if a roof is simply old and coming up on being replaced, that doesn’t mean you need to replace it immediately.
-You can wait until the current lease is up and then complete the repairs before signing another lease.
+Fortunately, if a roof is simply old and reaching the end of its life, that doesn’t mean you need to replace it immediately.
+You may be able to wait until the current lease is up and then complete the needed work before signing another lease.
 An old roof by itself is not an issue of habitability unless the roof is damaged to the point where it could become a danger.

 Contact Your Insurance Company

 As a landlord, you should have a “Landlord’s Policy.”
-This is a type of homeowners insurance policy that is specifically targeted towards landlords.
-If your roof recently experienced damage, it’s likely that your insurance company will cover that damage.
-Part of that damage includes the fact that the tenants won’t be able to stay in the home while the roof is being replaced or repaired.
+This is a type of insurance policy that is specifically targeted towards landlords.
+If your roof recently experienced weather-related damage, it’s likely that your insurance company will cover that damage.
+Part of that damage may include tenants being unable to stay in the home while the roof is being replaced or repaired.

-If you are between tenants, the insurance company may pay you for the lost rent that you’ll experience by not being able to rent out the property during the upcoming repairs.
-Either way, your insurance company can help.
+- Are you between tenants?
+The insurance company may reimburse you for the lost rent that you’ll experience by not being able to rent out the property during the upcoming work.

-Renters should be encouraged to contact their renters insurance in the event that any of their own property was damaged, as their own renters insurance policy is likely to cover this.
+Renters should be encouraged to contact their renters insurance in the event that any of their own property was damaged.
+Their own renters insurance policy is likely to cover this.

-If the roof does need to be replaced or repaired, your tenants will need to be notified and accommodations will have to be made for them.
-If it’s something your insurance company covers, the insurance company will handle this.
+The short answer is “maybe”.
+Homes that are having the roof replaced may not be habitable.
+Generally, the condition of the roof and the extent of work needed will determine whether tenants can remain in the property while work is performed.
+If the roof does need to be replaced or repaired right away, your tenants will need to be notified and accommodations may have to be made for them.
+If it’s something your insurance company covers, the insurance company will likely handle this.